Marco Columbro: Biography

 In 2003 he briefly worked for RAI, Italian's state television, for a show with Lorella Cuccarini.
 From 1993 onwards he worked mostly as actor for television series and for theatrical productions.

+In the 1990s, he had a relationship with Elena Perrucchini, with whom he had a son in 1993.
+After a second relationship with Stefania Santini from 2008 to 2011, he has been engaged to Marzia Risalti, with whom he runs a hotel near Siena.